You never going to believe what I’m about to confess.

 - You reach a goal by working hard over a period of time.

-People with fixed mindsets don’t see effort as a viable option, especially since failure is to be avoided at all costs.
-However, the key is understanding that effort helps you get over that hill and past that little voice inside you that is so fixed.
-It can silence that inner voice that tells you that you will always fail, that all your efforts to be better are useless.
+People with fixed mindsets don’t see effort as a viable option, especially since failure in their minds is to be avoided at all costs.
+However, the actual key is understanding that effort helps you get over that hill and past that little voice inside you that is so fixated on your imminent failure.
+Effort can silence that inner voice that tells you that you will always fail, that all your efforts to be better are useless.

 >>Effort can also show people how much passion you have for your job, career or your business.<<